UK - CURVE’S SAMSUNG PAY+ TERMS

 This allows you to change the payment card you used to pay for certain transactions after they were made.
 Check out which transactions this is possible for in the Curve app (note that we can change this list and restrict customers from using this feature where we have a good reason to do so).
 Be aware your payment card issuer may charge a fee for this, which we’re not responsible for.

 From time to time, we offer our customers promotional offers with select retailers which you can choose to participate in if you wish.
 We call this Curve Rewards.
 Our Curve Rewards Supplemental Terms are here.
 The terms specific to individual offers will be presented to you at the time you select the offer.
 Provided that you comply with the terms of the offers you choose to take part in, we will pay to your Curve Cash card an amount in accordance with those offers.

 The funds paid by us to your Curve Cash card for any Curve Rewards offers will be held as e-money and safeguarded as required by UK law.
+As noted above, the Financial Services Compensation Scheme does not apply to funds held in your Curve Cash card.
 These funds are available for you to spend when you select the Curve Cash card as a funding source for your Samsung Pay+.